-CORE STRATEGY PROGRAMME
+1. CORE STRATEGY PROGRAMME

-Issue for Decision

-A progress report on the Core Strategy programme, and the results of further evidence base work.

-Decision Made

-- 1. That the Core Strategy programme be rescheduled to take account of the need to review the evidence base for the Core Strategy including the housing and employment targets and the Council's 5-year housing land supply. - 2.
-That Officers be authorised to start work on a new Strategic Housing Market Assessment, a Strategic Housing Land Availability assessment and a Strategic Economic Development Land Availability Assessment.
+- 1.1 Issue for Decision - 1.1.1 To consider rescheduling the Core Strategy programme to allow time for officers to review the robustness of the evidence base supporting the Council's Core Strategy following recent examination findings. - 1.2 Recommendation of Director of Change, Planning and the Environment - 1.2.1 That Cabinet agrees the Core Strategy programme be rescheduled to take account of the need to review the evidence base for the Core Strategy including the housing and employment targets and the Council's 5-year housing land supply. - 1.3 Reasons for Recommendation - 1.3.1 The Publication draft of the Core Strategy was due to be presented to Cabinet on 21 November 2012 for approval to undertake the next stage of public consultation (regulation 19) in December 2012.

-Reasons for Decision

-The Publication draft of the Core Strategy was due to be presented to Cabinet on 21 November 2012 for approval to undertake the next stage of public consultation (regulation 19) in December 2012.
 In parallel with the Core Strategy programme, the adoption of the Integrated Transport Strategy was due to be considered at the same meeting.
-The two documents are co-dependent because of the need for transport infrastructure to support strategic site allocations.

-In recent months a number of core strategy examinations in other parts of the country have been suspended because the presiding Inspectors were not satisfied with the evidence supporting the local authorities' housing and employment targets.
+The two documents are co-dependent because of the need for transport infrastructure to support strategic site allocations. - 1.3.2 In recent months a number of core strategy examinations in other parts of the country have been suspended because the presiding Inspectors were not satisfied with the evidence supporting the local authorities' housing and employment targets.
 The implications arising from these suspensions need to be given full consideration, particularly in the context of the National Planning Policy Framework (NPPF), to ensure the Council's evidence base is robust enough to support Maidstone's Core Strategy at examination.

-There also appears to have been a shift at examination from locally determined targets to a greater emphasis on meeting national projections.
-This includes greater emphasis on demonstrating cross boundary working and also bearing in mind that the South East Plan targets have still not been revoked.

-The comments received during recent consultations on the draft Core Strategy Strategic Site Allocations and the draft Integrated Transport Strategy together with representations submitted on Core Strategy policies in 2011 will be fully considered as part of the review of the evidence base.
+- 1.3.3 There also appears to have been a shift at examination from locally determined targets to a greater emphasis on meeting national projections.
+This includes greater emphasis on demonstrating cross boundary working and also bearing in mind that the South East Plan targets have still not been revoked. - 1.3.4 The comments received during recent consultations on the draft Core Strategy Strategic Site Allocations and the draft Integrated Transport Strategy together with representations submitted on Core Strategy policies in 2011 will be fully considered as part of the review of the evidence base.